peatysinglemalt/homework-1/README.md

 HTML and CSS

 ## What you did
-Refactored existing stie to meet accessiibility standards without affecting the website
+Refactored existing code to meet accessiibility standards without affecting the website

 - added a descriptive title
 - provided accessible alt attribute tags